 01 Aug How Long Does Subutex Stay In Your System?

 What is Subutex?
 Subutex is a drug approved by the FDA in 2002 for the treatment of opioid dependence and opioid addiction.
-Its typical use is for opioid replacement therapy to help ease the transition of use from illicit opioids such as heroin and oxycodone.
-For addicts who are going through the drug withdrawal phase, Subutex is administered and monitored by medical professionals to aid them in the symptoms and process.
+The medication’s typical use is for opioid replacement therapy to help ease the transition of use from illicit opioids such as heroin and oxycodone.
+For substance addicts who are going through the drug withdrawal phase, Subutex is administered and monitored by medical professionals to aid them in the symptoms and process.
 Please note, there is a very similar drug on the market called Suboxone.
 Subutex is only buprenorphine, while Suboxone is both buprenorphine and naloxone.

 If you’ve begun use of Subutex but have since it stopped, you most likely will experience withdrawal symptoms as with any other drug.
 These can be painful and unpleasant, which is another reason why it’s best used with the assistance of others who are medically adept.